What does the data show?

 - Report fair to poor health, putting them at greater risk for the coronavirus.

-- Have higher rates of certain health conditions that put them at higher risk, including asthma, diabetes, HIV/AIDS, heart disease and obesity.10
+- Have higher rates of certain health conditions that put them at higher risk for experiencing serious illness if they contract COVID-19, including asthma, diabetes, HIV/AIDS, heart disease and obesity.12

 How can I protect myself, my family and my community?

 There are things you can do now to protect yourself and your family: reduce your risk, get care safely, and plan your care, including end-of-life care.

 Know Your Risk